TMoneyBidness/CSV_Agent_with_Prompts/README.md

 This project was just a workhorse for a friend.
 I'm currently working on a large commerical copywriting application.

-Feel free to reach out on [Twitter to collaborate: @TradersCraft](https://twitter.com/TradersCraft}
+Feel free to reach out on [Twitter to collaborate: @TradersCraft](https://twitter.com/TradersCraft)

+Note: There is a token limit of 4096, so be gentle.

 ## Requirements